lvjiaxuan/release/README.md

 # In a detected monorepo, it would bump all packages.
 lvr bump --all

-# In a detected monorepo, `--pkg` could specify which packages to be bumped.
+# In a detected monorepo, `--pkg` prompts which packages to be bumped.
 lvr bump --pkg

 # Prompt for version rather than basing on Conventional Commits.